 - MET has a greatest success rate for ureteric Stones 5 mm or lesser

 - MET may still have a fair success rate for distal ureteric stones upto 10 mm.

 THE CORNERSTONE OF MET is prescription of a medicine: ALPHA BLOCKER DRUG like TAMSULOSIN.

 - To continue on MET, PATIENT SHOULD BE PAIN FREE with paracetamol, free of infection, free of bilateral Ureteral obstruction, should have normal renal function or creatinine levels.

-Surgical treatment for kidney stone and when they are required for URETERIC stones?
+Surgical Kidney Stone Treatment in Mumbai and when they are required for URETERIC stones?

 We inject a radio opaque dye or contrast into the kidney.
 This visualizes each and every calyces (chambers) of the kidney under the C-arm.
 The endoscope is passed to each of the calyces to check if any residual stone is left anywhere.
 At the end of the procedure there should be no fragments more than 2mm.
 When we have confirmed this the kidney specialist puts in a stent and the procedure is over.

 - URETROSCOPY is done to visualize the ureteric stone; the stone is then fragmented and cleared with laser.
 Post URS sometimes a DJ stent may be inserted which will be removed after a few days.